What is a Modulating Actuator?

 Modulating Actuator Function

-We can monitor the physical position of the modulating electric actuator’s output shaft.
-It has two different ways.
-One is using a mechanical device.
-This mechanical device is a potentiometer.
-It is run by a gear connected to the output shaft.
+We can monitor the physical position of the modulating electric actuator’s output shaft in two different ways.
+One is using a mechanical device, a potentiometer, which is run by a gear connected to the output shaft.
 Another way is sensing the shaft position digitally.
 In past years, the mechanical potentiometer system was the only choice.
 Even this system is performing well.
-We should also count potentiometer failure in this system.
+We should also count the potentiometer failure in this system.

 Digital magnetic position sensing is an excellent invention for determining the output shaft position.
-It happens with hall effect sensors.
-A magnet is set to the modulating actuator’s output shaft.
-A digital encoder is also used.
-This process is very precise & digital.
+It happens with Hall-effect sensors.
+A magnet is set to the modulating actuator’s output shaft, and a digital encoder is also used.
+This process is very precise and digital.